My first name ‘Marloes’ is pronounced as: Mahr-Loose.

 – Creating stories and illustrations to create engagement with audiences, for companies and brands on social media writing opinion pieces, picturebooks and non-fiction (book released in Summer 2022)

 I did!
 I have a Bdes-degree in Visual Communication, which is a combination of graphic design, photography and video.
 After graduating I did several courses and masterclasses in (picture book) illustration including at Anglia Ruskin University in Cambridge.
-You can find a list on my about-page.
+I took several courses in psychology and am studying social psychology at the moment.

 – Dutch (native language)